zhanglab-srm/4Pi-SIMFLUX/README.md

 # 4Pi-SIMFLUX
-This package includes the Matlab code for 4Pi-SIMFLUX reconstruction.
+This package includes Matlab code for 4Pi-SIMFLUX reconstruction.

 # Requirements
   - Microsoft Windows 10 or newer, 64-bit